 We got 18-25 year olds excited about volunteering

-We were briefed by City Year UK to encourage more young people to undertake a ‘Service Year’ - a full-time, year-long volunteering programme.
+City Year UK believes in building confidence and resilience in young people by developing the skills they need to succeed in school.
+We were challenged to encourage more young people to undertake a ‘Service Year’ - a full-time, year-long volunteering programme.

 Our job was to also challenge misconceptions about young people by showcasing the difference 18-25 year old volunteers are making across the country.